 Your vocation is the job you do for most of your two years.
-It's decided near the end of BMT, and for most people it feels like it comes out of nowhere.
+For SAF, it's decided near the end of BMT, and for most people it feels like it comes out of nowhere.

 How postings are decided

-It's a mix of your profile and what the army needs that intake.
+It's a mix of your profile and what the service needs that intake.
 The main factors:

 - PES status: your medical grade is the biggest filter.
 PES A and B1 open up combat vocations.
 Lower PES pushes you toward service and support roles.